artefactual-labs/smush/README.md

 2. Subsequent lines in the commit message aren't over 72 characters in length.

+3. There's a blank line between the first line of the commit message and any subsequent lines.

 This convention, and the reasoning behind it, is described here:

 https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html